LisaHackett97/help-my-plants/README.md

 ### Code

+- I reused the code from my MS3 project for the back to top button/icon.
+This was originally found on https://www.w3schools.com/howto/howto_js_scroll_to_top.asp */
-- I followed the Code Institute Boutiqu Ado walkthrough to guide me through the structure and help me learn what I needed to do.
+- I followed the Code Institute Boutique Ado walkthrough to guide me through the structure and help me learn what I needed to do.